isabella232/support/INTRO.md

 * Gracefully sheds traffic under load (no unbounded queues here)
 * Can and has run at 90%+ CPU load for days at a time
 * Is free from infrastructural memory leaks
-* Is robust to memory leakage within code written on top of the library
+* Is robust to memory leakage

-In fact, to illustrate that last point, there was a particular case when a user unexpectedly ended up out of the office with a major memory leak in their component.
-Despite being gone for weeks, thanks to worker cycling and general robustness, there was no major impact to their product.
+To illustrate, a live service handling millions of requests per day had a version of openssl installed which was leaking memory on every handshake.
+Thanks to pre-emptive worker cycling on excessive memory, no intervention was required.
+The worker cycling was noted in the logs, the leak was traced to openssl, ops was notified.
+The problem was fixed with the next regularly scheduled release rather than being handled as a crisis.

 #### Using threads with gevent